This section lists the differences between the [AMOP] and the CLISP implementation thereof.

 is different.
 See Section 29.2.2, “Inheritance Structure of Metaobject Classes”.

-macro passes default values to CLOS:ENSURE-CLASS
+The DEFCLASS macro passes default values to CLOS:ENSURE-CLASS.

-See Section 29.3.1, “Macro DEFCLASS
+See Section 29.3.1, “Macro DEFCLASS”.

-macro passes default values to ENSURE-GENERIC-FUNCTION
+The DEFGENERIC macro passes default values to ENSURE-GENERIC-FUNCTION.

-See Section 29.5.3.1, “Macro DEFGENERIC
+See Section 29.5.3.1, “Macro DEFGENERIC”.

-The class CLOS:FORWARD-REFERENCED-CLASS
+The class CLOS:FORWARD-REFERENCED-CLASS is implemented differently.

-See Implementation of class CLOS:FORWARD-REFERENCED-CLASS
+See Implementation of class CLOS:FORWARD-REFERENCED-CLASS in CLISP.

-The function CLOS:GENERIC-FUNCTION-ARGUMENT-PRECEDENCE-ORDER
+The function CLOS:GENERIC-FUNCTION-ARGUMENT-PRECEDENCE-ORDER SIGNALs an ERROR

 if the generic function has no lambda list.